Stories - Your Impact - Programs

 The simple act of reading to children has lifelong benefits, and thanks to your donation to the Children’s Hospital Foundation of Manitoba the READ literacy program has impacted thousands of kids and their families in just the first year.

-February 2017 marks the second anniversary of this important program, championed by committee chair Dr. Celia Rodd, who says the need for such a program is undeniable.
+February 2019 marks the fourth anniversary of this important program, championed by committee chair Dr. Celia Rodd, who says the need for such a program is undeniable.

 “Literacy rates are frighteningly low across Canada,” says Dr. Rodd.
 “They’re also quite low in many areas of Winnipeg, and we know as pediatricians that it makes a difference when health care professionals can talk to parents about it.
 They listen to us and they trust our advice, so this program gives us a wonderful opportunity to make a difference.”